mceq-project/MCEq/docs/tutorial.rst

 Available models are:

-- 'CORSIKA' - Linsley-parameterizations from the CORSIKA air-shower MC (see :func:`MCEq.geometry.density_profiles.CorsikaAtmosphere.init_parameters`)
+- 'CORSIKA' - Linsley-parameterizations from the CORSIKA air-shower MC (see :func:`MCEq.geometry.density_models.CorsikaAtmosphere.init_parameters`)
 - 'MSIS00' and 'MSIS00_IC' - NRLMSISE-00 global static atmospheric model by NASA (_IC = centered on IceCube at the South Pole, where zenith angles > 90 degrees are up-going)
 - 'AIRS' - an interface to tabulated satellite data (not provided), extrapolated with MSIS00 at altitudes above 50km
 - 'Isothermal' - a simple isothermal model with scale height at 6.3 km